Diarmuid-ODonoghue/Text2Pred/README.md

 # Text2Pred
-Open information extraction using Stanford parser - in Python using StanfordCoreNLP wrapper.
+Open information extraction using the Stanford parser - using the StanfordCoreNLP wrapper.

 INPUT:
 "John drove his new car but he crashed it."